OCA/l10n-switzerland/l10n_ch_scan_bvr/README.rst

 This module works with C-channel or other OCR scanner.

 It helps you to create an invoice directly from the ESR/BVR Code.
-Find the menu entry called "Scan BVR" under Accounting -> Supplier.
+Find the menu entry called "Scan BVR" under Invoicing -> Purchases.
 It opens a popup from which you can scan the ESR/BVR number.
 It'll recognize the needed information and create an invoice for the right supplier.